-Being in an accident caused by a drunk driver can cause serious physical and psychological injury.
+Being in a car accident caused by a drunk driver can cause serious physical and psychological injury.
 More than any other type of auto accident, an accident caused by a drunk driver can be a harrowing and life-altering experience.
 There is no excuse for driving on the roads while intoxicated, and most states penalize drunk driving accidents very severely.
-It is very important that if you or a loved one is injured in an accident caused by a drunk driver you first seek proper medical attention, and then you contact your Kansas City drunk driver attorney.
+It is very important that if you or a loved one is injured in a car accident caused by a drunk driver you first need to seek proper medical attention, and then contact an experienced Kansas City drunk driver vicitm lawyer.

 If you or a loved one has been injured in an accident caused by a drunk driver, secure the representation of Kansas City, MO drunk driver collision attorneys at Fowler Pickert Eisenmenger Norfleet.
 The experience of our Kansas City accident lawyers can get you the compensation you deserve after a car accident caused by a drunk driver.

 Driving while intoxicated is a criminal offense even if the driver does not cause an accident.
 In March of 2014, Missouri passed a law requiring ignition interlocks for all those convicted of DWI.
 The state is hoping to cut down on the number of drunk drivers on the road.
 The number of alcohol-related crashes in Missouri from 2014-2016 was 2,822, of which 666 were fatalities.

 In drunk driving accidents, a felony charge may be allowed when the alcohol was a factor in causing injury or death to another person.
 If you are in an accident caused by a drunk driver, you may be entitled to file a claim in civil court on top of any criminal charges the driver faces.